alfred_ vs Todoist: Task Tracking vs Task Discovery (2026)

 Think about your last week.
 How many emails contained an action item that you meant to add to your task list but forgot?
 A client asking for a deliverable.
 A colleague requesting feedback.
 A vendor needing approval.
 Each one required you to read the email, identify the action, switch to Todoist, type the task, set a due date, and assign it to a project.
 Most people skip at least one of those steps.
 The email gets marked as read.
 The task never gets captured.
 The ball gets dropped.

-time average professionals spend reading email, which is the source of most undiscovered tasks
+time the average professional spends reading and answering email, the source of most undiscovered tasks

 The Integration Gap: Tasks Do Not Exist in a Vacuum